 All Images Copyright © Alice Kelley

 The very first example of a computer generated fractal image I ever saw was this one, made by Robert Carr:

 Heaven's Gate, by Robert Carr, 1994, used with permission

 I saw this image around 1995.
 I was using a friend's CompuServe account and was investigating the "GraphDev Forum."
 Carr's image had won their weekly graphics contest, so I saw it featured on the opening page.
 I remember how stunned and excited I felt.
 This image seemed utterly beautiful to me, beyond anything else I had ever seen.
 There was no question that I was going to learn more about fractal art.

 A relatively small group of people had been using Fractint, a 256 color DOS program, to make fractal art.
 I began to collect their images, and I still have that collection today.
 I even saved a group shot they'd posted of themselves and have kept it all these years as a part of the memories I have of those days.
 I share it on my page as a tribute to them.

 FracDev Forum, Compuserve, artist unknown (Click to see larger size)

 One newer artist caught my eye, Linda Allison, known as Gumbycat.
 Her fractals seemed to be particularly artistic in color and form.
 Linda encouraged me to give fractal generating a try, even though I was convinced the math would be beyond me, and finally I downloaded Fractint and made my first fractal on my 486 computer.

 Untitled, by Alice Kelley, 1996

 It isn't much by today's standards (and even standards back then), but I was ecstatic.
 With the help of other community members, such as Linda and Les St. Clair, I learned quickly and began to make images like Snowstar.
-Within about a year after I started, the editor of a fractal calendar chose two of my images to be published in the 1999 edition.
+Within about a year after I started, Rollo Silver, the editor of Avalanche's Fractal Universe calendar, chose two of my images to be published in the 1999 edition.
 Snowstar was one of them.

 Snowstar, by Alice Kelley